 Module 3 of the Enforcement Training Program focuses on referrals.
-This Module contains information relevant for groups that make or receive referrals for victim and survivor services or that are part of the criminal justice process, including first responders, service providers (including non-governmental organizations and civil society organizations), law enforcement, labor inspectors, and prosecutors.
-Referrals play an important role during child labor, forced labor, and human trafficking cases in helping cases move forward and progress through identification, investigation, and prosecution and ensuring that victims and survivors receive needed services.
-The Module begins by discussing victim and survivor services and victim and survivors to use in their work in the provision of services or as part of the trial process.
-The Module explains the role and structure of referral mechanisms, including National Referral Mechanisms, which can help streamline the referral process.
-The module also describes the roles and responsibilities of the agencies, offices, and organizations that work on child labor, forced labor, and human trafficking cases.
+This Module contains information relevant for groups that make or receive referrals for victim and survivor services or that are part of the criminal justice process, including first responders, service providers (including non-governmental organizations and civil society organizations), law enforcement, labour inspectors, and prosecutors.
+Referrals play an important role during child labour, forced labour, and human trafficking cases in helping cases move forward and progress through identification, investigation, and prosecution and ensuring that survivors receive needed services.
+The Module begins by discussing victim and survivor services and victim and survivor needs, which is followed by a lesson on trauma-informed care, which is critical for those who work with victims/survivors to use in their work in the provision of services or as part of the trial process.
+The Module explains the role and structure of referral mechanisms, including the TIP Hotline and the National Referral Pathway, which can help streamline the referral process.
+The module also describes the roles and responsibilities of the agencies, offices, and organizations that work on child labour, forced labour, and human trafficking cases, including those that provide victim and survivor services.
 The Module introduces mandatory reporting and the benefits and challenges it brings.
-The Module has nine interactive exercises, including discussions, energizers, and group activities.
+The Module has fourteen interactive exercises, including discussions, energizers, and group activities.